nazariosoftwarellc/nazariosoftwarellc.github.io/nzs-site/src/posts/beautiful-new-tabs-privacy-policy.md

----
-layout: post
-heading: Beautiful New Tabs privacy policy
+## Beautiful New Tabs privacy policy
-banner: /assets/img/bnt-3.png
-tags: bnt privacy-policy
----

 Beautiful New Tabs does not collect any data about its users.